tiagomapmarques/bulma/README.md

 ## Themes

 Themes work the same as with bulma themes.
-Just keep in mind that classnames are now is `camelCase`.
+Just keep in mind that class names are now is `camelCase`.

 If, for example, you want to add the `Cerulean` theme from [this repo](https://github.com/jenil/bulmaswatch/tree/gh-pages/cerulean), just do it as you would in bulma: